 If these ways of how to tell if jewelry is real gold seems too unreliable to you, it’s always best to consult a specialist.
 You can find a professional who’ll determine the validity of your jewelry in almost every jewelry store.
 Each has a special kit (and years of experience) that can confirm or deny that you have real gold on your hands with absolute certainty.

 We hope we’ve helped you find out whether your jewelry is real gold or not!
-If you want additions to your collection, drop by one of our stores – we can repair your old favorites, make a custom design for you, or you can simply find a piece you will fall in love with!
+If you want additions to your collection, drop by our Coral Gables Jewelry store – we can repair your old favorites, make a custom design for you, or you can simply find a piece you will fall in love with!